imsajeel/dine-os/README.md

-# RestroOS
+# DineOS

-RestroOS is a comprehensive restaurant operating system designed to manage multiple branches, menus, orders, and reservations.
+DineOS is a comprehensive restaurant operating system designed to manage multiple branches, menus, orders, and reservations.
 It consists of a backend API, an admin dashboard, and a POS (Point of Sale) system.

 ## Project Structure